euromoney-group-tech/Euromoney.FrontEnd.RecruitmentTest/README.md

 The following exercise is your opportunity to show us your front-end skills.

 - The task is to take the attached design and code it up as a static page.
-- There is no time limit impossed.
+- There is no time limit imposed.
 Please code up to the best of your ability.
 - Build everything you see.
 Use what you know to build the best quality page you can!
 - We will be looking at all aspects of your end delivery.
 We are particularly interested in how you approach the exercise and understanding why you chose to do things a certain way.
 - The task is aimed at applicants across all skill levels.
 Our only expectation is that you code to your ability.